-The poverty of the Indian masses is admitted to be the result of misgovernment, ill-regulated taxation, and undeveloped resources.
+The poverty of the Indian masses is admitted to be the result of misgovernment, sources.
 But the evil is not irremediable.
-The debt with which the E. I. Company has burdened the empire is oppressive, not on account of its intrinsic weight, but because of the paralysed condition, the unnatural depression of the labouring community.
-Under a wise and fostering administration, every one of the extensive countries we call provinces, could furnish its needful share of revenue with ease.
-A general and radical reform in our financial and administrative system, speedily initiated, and firmly carried through, is the only conceivable means by which the Crown and Parliament can be expected to grapple successfully with difficulties under which, in a less aggravated degree, the East India Company have suc-
+The debt with which the E. I. Company has stewardship is condemned by the fact of burdened the empire is oppressive, not on account of its intrinsic weight, but because of the paralysed condition, the unnatural have resorted, without scruple, to the selfish depression of the labouring community. every one of the extensive countries we call provinces, could furnish its needful share of revenue with ease.
+A general and radical reform in our financial and administrative system, speedily initiated, and firmly carried through, is the only conceivable means by which the Crown and Parliament can be expected to grapple successfully with difficulties under which, in a less aggravated might decimate the governed, without degree, the East India Company have suc-

-THE END.
+THE END. .